 The benefits of dynamic pricing

 Again, the primary positive side of leveraging dynamic pricing is maximizing your company’s profit margin and sales.
-Adopting dynamic pricing ensures you’ll always remain competitive in terms of price, regardless of what changes may happen in the market or industry.
+Adopting dynamic pricing ensures you’ll always remain competitive in price, regardless of what changes may happen in the market or industry.